 Acknowledgements.
-This work is jointly supported by the National High Technology Research and Development Program of China (No.2019YFC0214802, No.2017YFC0210002, No. 2016YFC0203302, 2018YFC0213201, 2019YFC0214702, 2016YFC0200404), the National Science Foundation of China (No. 41877309, No.41775025, No. 41575021, No. 51778596, No. 91544212, No. 41722501, No. 51778596), the Sino-German Mobility programme (M-0036), and Outstanding Youth Science Foundation (No. 41722501).
-The processing and post processing environment for SFIT4 are provided by National Center for Atmospheric Research (NCAR), Boulder, Colorado, USA.
+The processing and postprocessing environment for SFIT4 is provided by the National Center for Atmospheric Research (NCAR), Boulder, Colorado, USA.
 The NDACC network is acknowledged for supplying the SFIT software and the HCN and CO data.
 The LINEFIT code is provided by Frank Hase, Karlsruhe Institute of Technology (KIT), Institute for Meteorology and Climate Research (IMK-ASF), Germany.
-The MeteoInfo software is provided by Prof. Yaqiang Wang, Chinese Academy of Meteorological Sciences.
-The authors acknowledge the NOAA Air Resources Laboratory (ARL) for making the HYSPLIT transport and dispersion model available on the Internet.
-The Mauna Loa (20°N) FTIR site is operated by National Center for Atmospheric Research (NCAR), U.S.A., and the Lauder (45°S) and Arrival Heights (78°S) sites are operated by National Institute of Water & Atmospheric Research, New Zealand.
-The multi-decadal monitoring program of ULiege at the Jungfraujoch station has been primarily supported by the F.R.S.-FNRS and BELSPO (both in Brussels, Belgium) and by the GAW-CH programme of MeteoSwiss.
-The International Foundation High Altitude Research Stations Jungfraujoch and Gornergrat (HFSJG, Bern) supported the facilities needed to perform the FTIR observations.
+The MeteoInfo software is provided by Yaqiang Wang, Chinese Academy of Meteorological Sciences.
+The authors acknowledge the NOAA Air Resources Laboratory (ARL) for making the HYSPLIT transport and dispersion model available on the internet.
+The Mauna Loa (20° N) FTIR site is operated by the National Center for Atmospheric Research (NCAR), USA, and the Lauder (45° S) and Arrival Heights (78° S) sites are operated by the National Institute of Water & Atmospheric Research, New Zealand.
+The multidecadal monitoring program of ULiege at the Jungfraujoch station has been primarily supported by the FRS-FNRS and BELSPO (both in Brussels, Belgium) and by the GAW-CH program of MeteoSwiss.
+The International Foundation High Altitude Research Stations Jungfraujoch and Gornergrat (HFSJG, Bern, Switzerland) supported the facilities needed to perform the FTIR observations.